bernoulliMukuna21/glean-interview/README.md

 ## How to run the exercises
 The exercises have all been completed using TypeScript.
-This README file has been included as a guide to running of the exercises:
+This README file has been included as a guide to running of the exercises (make sure to clone the repository):

 1. The first step is install the packages using the command
 ```js